aosabook/500lines/template-engine/chapter.md

 constructor, and the data context passed to the render function.
 It's the complete set of data available to the template.

+Notice that CodeBuilder is very simple: it doesn't "know" about function definitions, just lines of code.
+This keeps CodeBuilder simple, both in its implementation, and in its use.
+We can read our generated code here without having to mentally interpolate too many specialized CodeBuilder methods.

 We create a section called `vars_code`.
 Later we'll write the variable extraction lines into that section.
 This lets us save a place in the function that can be filled in later when we have the information we need.